Get insider access

 5. BISSELL

 BISSELL is an American manufacturer of budget-friendly vacuums for the home.
 They also own Sanitaire, which produces vacuums intended more for commercial use.
-They offer a variety of vacuum types so you can find the one best suited for your needs.
+They offer a variety of vacuum types, so you can find the one best suited for your needs.
 While their lower price point tends to be most noticeable in their plasticky and sometimes flimsy build quality, this material helps keep them lightweight and portable.
-Many of their models also have a bagless design, so you don't have to worry about replacing this part unless it's damaged.
+Many of their models also have a bagless design, so you only have to worry about replacing this part if it's damaged.
 However, they don't usually have a HEPA filter to help trap allergens and lack power adjustment features.

 The BISSELL PowerForce Helix is the best BISSELL vacuum we've tested.
-Despite its affordable price point, this vacuum offers strong overall cleaning performance on bare floors and carpet.
-Its floorhead offers five levels of surface adjustment, which is rare for a model at this price point and enables you to adapt to various surface types on the go.
-Unfortunately, despite its relatively lightweight plastic construction, it's a hassle to maneuver in tight spots due to its bulky design and fixed-angle floorhead.
-If you're looking for something more maneuverable and need a vacuum with mopping capability for stains on bare floors, the BISSELL CrossWave Cordless Max is worth considering.
-However, it's much pricier than the PowerForce and not nearly as effective on carpeted surfaces.
+Despite its affordable price point, this vacuum offers strong overall debris-pickup performance on bare floors and carpets.
+Its floorhead offers five levels of surface adjustment, which is rare for a model at this price point, and enables you to adapt to various surface types on the go.

 See our review